Ductless Mini-Splits: A Comprehensive Cost Breakdown

 - It can be painted for further modification to match a homeowner’s needs

-A line cover is a good idea that many installers don’t include standard in their installations.
+A line cover is a good idea that many installers don’t include it in their installations.
 If you’re worried about unsightly HVAC lines running along the side of your home, or the collective effect of the elements, this can be a great solution.

 Does the Mini-Split Heat?

-Some homeowners get mini-splits to run during the hot summer months to cool a room that lacks ductwork (basement, attic,etc.).
+Some homeowners get mini-splits to run during the hot summer months to cool a room that lacks ductwork (basement, attic, etc.).
 Others want to use a room or area year-round.
 This is often the case for areas like guest houses, finished basements, or garages that double as workrooms.
 In these cases, the mini-split needs to be able to both cool and heat.

 A mini-split that heats functions just like a heat pump, in that it can heat or cool depending on the time of year.